 You need nobody to tell you about the amazing benefits of regular exercise.

-In fact, study shows that regular exercise enhances blood flow to the brain and helps you maintain a healthy brain and memory.
+No wonder my friend Ryan Biddulph of Blogging From Paradise always encourage his readers to exercise and meditate.
+In fact, study shows that regular exercise enhances blood flow to the brain and helps you keep up a healthy brain and memory.

 It doesn’t matter what type of exercise you choose to do – whether aerobic, strength, balance or flexibility exercise.

 What matters is that you get involved in a regular physical activity that will help to boost your brain function and protect your memory and thinking ability.